alexanian/socratic-form-microscopy/_posts/2018-12-09-knocking-on-a-thousand-more-doors-political-campaigns-revisited.md

 We had a potluck and reunion a month after the campaign was over and I found myself giddy afterwards; it wasn't just the stress of the campaign that made me like them.
 They're just cool people.

-The social scientist Jonathon Haidt wrote in <a href="https://socratic-form-microscopy.com/2018/02/25/book-review-the-righteous-mind/">The Righteous Mind</a> that many of the experiences people highlight as the most meaningful in their life happen in the context of some shared struggle.
+The social scientist Jonathon Haidt wrote in <a href="{{ site.baseurl }}/2018/02/25/book-review-the-righteous-mind/">The Righteous Mind</a> that many of the experiences people highlight as the most meaningful in their life happen in the context of some shared struggle.
 Whatever the depredations, working together for some important cause feels good.
 In my last post on canvassing, I also quoted Hannah Arendt, who talked about the "extreme pleasure" of working in a group.
 She was right.
 Haidt is right as well.
 Canvassing, volunteering, trying to get someone elected – these are all things that you will look back on and feel proud about.

 It's for these reasons – and because politics needs good, dedicated, decent people – that I recommend becoming involved at any and all levels of government.
 You don't have to run yourself.
 There are plenty of excellent candidates out there who need help, money, and time.
 If you're new to politics, consider volunteering to knock on doors.
 If you're an old hand, consider taking on a leadership role.